ksayyed150921-maker/breast-cancer-detection-with-logistic-regression-using-machine-learning/README.md

-## 🩺 Breast Cancer Detection using Logistic Regression using machine learning
+## 🩺 Breast Cancer Detection using Logistic Regression using machine learning model

 ## 📌 Project Overview
 This project focuses on predicting whether a tumor is **malignant** or **benign** using machine learning.